MURATKAYMAZ56/CLI-GIT/commandLine/Lecture/README.md

 `wc` - show the word count of a file (prints number of lines, words and characters in the file)

-`CTRL-c` - stop what is happening on the command line

-`CTRL-z` - hard stop what is happening on the command line

 `mkdir` - create a new directory

 `touch` - create an empty file

+`CTRL-c` - stop what is happening on the command line

 ## Output redirection